 This map captures that transition with precision, drawing on General Land Office surveys, U.S. Engineer triangulations, earlier post maps, and contemporary field notes.
 Today the blueprint stands as an important visual record of the boundaries and landscape of one of the nation’s most significant western military posts, known as the later home of the Field Artillery School and the final residence of the Apache prisoners of war, including Geronimo.

 Includes an additional 1902 blueprint, the companion engineering plat to the large Map of the U.S. Military Reservation at Fort Sill, Oklahoma Territory.
-Signed and certified by 2nd Lieutenant N. E. Bower, Corps of Engineers, and dated December 5, 1902, the sheet (18"x18") records the detailed boundary survey of a 2,964.51-acre tract adjoining the reservation.
+Signed and certified by 2nd Lieutenant N. E. Bower, Corps of Engineers, and dated December 5, 1902, the sheet (18"x18") records the detailed boundary survey of the 2,964.51-acre original reservation.
 Unlike the general overview map, this blueprint functions as a precise legal plat, showing boundary courses in chains, azimuth lines tied to the true meridian, triangulation links, and meandered riverbank paths, with a scale of 6 inches to 1 mile allowing for exact measurement of every line segment, angle, and survey station.

-Despite the clear signatures on the 1902 Fort Sill blueprints, no definitive record of a U.S. Army engineer officer named N. E. Bower appears in the standard sources for the era.
+Despite the clear signatures on the 1902 Fort Sill blueprints, no definitive record of a U.S. Army engineer officer named N. E. Bower is found in the standard sources for the era.
 His name is absent from the U.S. Army Registers for 1898–1910, Cullum’s Register of West Point graduates, Corps of Engineers annual reports, and rosters of engineer officers working in domestic districts or overseas.
 This lack of documentation suggests either a very brief period of service, inconsistent initials on surviving maps, or a temporary commission for survey work in Indian Territory that left no lasting trace in federal military records.

 PUBLICATION DATE: 1902